jla-gardner/graph-pes/CONTRIBUTING.md

 pre-commit install
 ```

-These hooks use ruff to format and lint the code, and pyright to typecheck it.
+These hooks use ruff to format and lint the code.

 ---